hsobhy/Shetti-AI/README.md

 ## Citation & Usage
 If you use this code or the associated methodology, please cite as:
 **Sobhy.
-A High-Precision AI Framework for the Prediction of Functional Motif Mutation and Conservation (In Preparation).**
+Shetti-AI: Precise prediction of protein sequence mutational landscapes to accelerate functional assays (Under Revision).**

 ---

 ## Author & Contact
-Sobhy H.
+Haitham Sobhy
-Email: hsobhy@live.com
 GitHub: (https://github.com/hsobhy)

 ---